 Our teachers are the main link in communication between home and school.
 Prompt follow-up of any student difficulty or circumstance to ensure a lasting effective solution is vitally important to our staff.
 With teachers, parents and students working together in partnership, we are better able to ensure the best possible learning experiences for each child.

 Mrs Karla Mitchell - Principal

 Kia ora, Wellington Seventh-day Adventist School has a special place in my heart.
 I moved to Porirua from Northland to teach here in 2011.
 I spent a short time at another school as a Maths Support Teacher (MST) before returning to teach at Wellington SDA School.
 I began my role as principal in 2017 and am excited to be working with passionate Christian staff, a caring school community, and incredible students.
 As a teaching principal, I spend the equivalent of two days each week working with students.
-This includes teaching in Room One while Mrs Ormsby does Reading Recovery, teaching in Room Three, taking small groups of students for extra maths lessons, and tutoring clarinet and trumpet.
+This year I am the Reading Recovery Teacher.
+I work with individual six-year old students to support their literacy learning.
+As a new Reading Recovery Teacher, I spend one afternoon each fortnight training with other local teachers.
 All students and their families are valued at our school.
 We have high expectations and believe in working collaboratively with whānau and community to achieve our goals.
 Existing and prospective families are invited to visit at any time.
 We look forward to welcoming you to our school.
 Ngā mihi nui

 Mrs Evelyn Ormsby - Teacher Room 1